cdrani/site/clhxvo8tv00030amhb7lh49d5.md

     > chmod +x ~/scripts/spotify.scpt

-6. The final step is to integrate it into our tmux status line.
+6. The final step is to integrate it into our Tmux status line.
 I opted for the right-hand side.
-Inside a tmux session, enter your command prompt using `Prefix + :` and type the following based on the path the script file
+Inside a Tmux session, enter your command prompt using `Prefix + :` and type the following based on the path the script file

     > set -g status-right '#(~/scripts/spotify.scpt)'